 California Innovation Hubs (iHubs) is a program from the California Governor's Office of Business and Economic Development (GO-Biz), aimed at promoting California's statewide innovation infrastructure through 15 clusters distributed across the whole state of California.

-Launched in 2010, the iHubs program started opening up to international market in 2014 under the label "iHub Worldwide Innovation Network" (iWIN), and started opening up to France's clusters in February 2016 through a collaboration between GO-Biz and the West Coast Entrepreneurial Alliance initiative.
+Launched in 2010, the iHubs program started opening up to international market in 2014 under the label "iHub Worldwide Innovation Network" (iWIN); iHubs are now bridging out to to France's regions and clusters since February 2016 through a collaboration between GO-Biz and the West Coast Entrepreneurial Alliance initiative.

 About SONUMÉRIQUE and Smart Digital Territories (http://www.sonumerique.fr/):

-SONUMÉRIQUE is a French company headquartered in Normandie, France, with offices in Caen and Colombelles, and which expertise lies in Smart Digital Territories, built on a Data Centric Virtual & Augmented Reality architecture.
+SONUMÉRIQUE is a French company headquartered in Normandie, France, with offices in Caen and Colombelles, and which expertise lies in Smart Digital Territories, that associates Data Centric Virtual & Augmented Reality in a web and cloud based architecture.

-SONUMÉRIQUE is a member of the "e-secured transactions" cluster (Pôle de Compétitivité Transactions Electroniques Sécurisées - TES) headquartered in Normandie, and partners with the West Coast Entrepreneurial Alliance initiative on the technology platform linked to opening the iHubs to France's clusters.
+SONUMÉRIQUE is a member of the "e-secured transactions" cluster (Pôle de Compétitivité Transactions Electroniques Sécurisées - TES) headquartered in Normandie, a member of Normandie FrenchTech, and partners with the West Coast Entrepreneurial Alliance initiative on the technology platform linked to opening the iHubs to France's clusters.

 For more information, contact us at firstname.lastname@example.org.